Quantum state: Mixed states of wave functions

 which involves superposition of joint spin states for two particles with spin 1/2.
 The singlet state satisfies the property that if the particles' spins are measured along the same direction then either the spin of the first particle is observed up and the spin of the second particle is observed down, or the first one is observed down and the second one is observed up, both possibilities occurring with equal probability.

-A pure quantum state can be represented by a ray in a projective Hilbert space over the complex numbers, while mixed states are represented by density matrices, which are positive semidefinite operators that act on Hilbert spaces.
+A pure quantum state can be represented by a ray, an element of a projective Hilbert space over the complex numbers, while mixed states are represented by density matrices, which are positive semidefinite operators that act on Hilbert spaces.

 The Schrödinger–HJW theorem classifies the multitude of ways to write a given mixed state as a convex combination of pure states.

 Before a particular measurement is performed on a quantum system, the theory gives only a probability distribution for the outcome, and the form that this distribution takes is completely determined by the quantum state and the linear operators describing the measurement.
 Probability distributions for different measurements exhibit tradeoffs exemplified by the uncertainty principle: a state that implies a narrow spread of possible outcomes for one experiment necessarily implies a wide spread of possible outcomes for another.

 Statistical mixtures of states are a different type of linear combination.
 A statistical mixture of states is a statistical ensemble of independent systems.
 Statistical mixtures represent the degree of knowledge whilst the uncertainty within quantum mechanics is fundamental.
 Mathematically, a statistical mixture is not a combination using complex coefficients, but rather a combination using real-valued, positive probabilities of different states $\Phi_n$.
 A number $P_n$ represents the probability of a randomly selected system being in the state $\Phi_n$.
 Unlike the linear combination case each system is in a definite eigenstate.

 The expectation value ${\langle A \rangle}_\sigma$ of an observable A is a statistical mean of measured values of the observable.
 It is this mean, and the distribution of probabilities, that is predicted by physical theories.